 Bucharest International Marathon (October)

 The Bucharest International Marathon takes place in early October each year and sees almost 8,000 participants joining in for either the full or half marathon.
 There are also many more social and fun events, including a relay race as well as children’s races.
-The race starts and finishes at Constitution Square in front of the Palace of Parliament in central Bucharest.
+The race starts at Izvor Park and finishes at Constitution Square in front of the Palace of Parliament in central Bucharest.